Class 11 biology Chapter 3 Kingdom Plantae Textbook solutions

 3. The symmetry of flowers- In monocots, the flowers are arranged in three to six-fold symmetry whereas, in case of dicots, they are arranged in whorls.

-5. Answer the following questions
+5. Answer the Following Auestions

-soon after monsoon.
-But in the next monsoon it flourishes again with
+A. We observe that land becomes barren soon after monsoon.
+But in the next monsoon it flourishes again with varieties we observed in season earlier.
+How you think it takes place?

-Answer : The first rain of year in acidic because of the smoke released from factories. the acid rain destroy the bricks, cement exetra so the acid rain also destroy land. the acid rain also make bacteria and fungi that eat organisms decompose. it makes soil fertilizer the rain after that is pure than before so it makes soil fertilizer the fertility of the harvesting soil is directly or indirectly.
+Answer: The first rain of year in acidic because of the smoke released from factories. the acid rain destroy the bricks, cement exetra so the acid rain also destroy land. the acid rain also make bacteria and fungi that eat organisms decompose. it makes soil fertilizer the rain after that is pure than before so it makes soil fertilizer the fertility of the harvesting soil is directly or indirectly.

 B. Fern is a vascular plant.
-Yet it is not
+Yet it is not considered a Phanerogams.
+Why?

-Answer : Fern is a vascular plant yet it is not considered in phanerogams because phanerograms are plants with distinct root and shoot system whereas the ferns that belong to the pteridophyte family is the beginning of separation into root and shoot system, though they are vascular their divisions are nit prominent.
+Answer: Fern is a vascular plant yet it is not considered in phanerogams because phanerograms are plants with distinct root and shoot system whereas the ferns that belong to the pteridophyte family is the beginning of separation into root and shoot system, though they are vascular their divisions are nit prominent.

 C. Chlamydomonas is microscopic whereas Sargassum is macroscopic; both are algae.
 Which characters of these plants includes them in one group?

+Answer: Chlamydomonas and Saragassum are algae that contains photosynthetic pigment for the process of photosynthesis.
 They belong to the same group because of the algae as they have thalloid plant body which states that the body of algae is not differentiated into roots and stem.
+Saragassum is brown algae and chalamydomonas is green algae.

 Answer :

-1. Beetle nut / Areca is grown on palm tree but not on beetle vine as assumed.
+- Beetle nut / Areca is grown on palm tree but not on beetle vine as assumed.

-2. Pine nut cause anaphylactic reactions in some cases.
+- Pine nut cause anaphylactic reactions in some cases.
 These are edible seeds of pines.

-3. Walnuts are the edible parts of drupes so they are not considered as biological nuts.
+- Walnuts are the edible parts of drupes so they are not considered as biological nuts.

-4. Almonds are native of Iran and Central Asia.
+- Almonds are native of Iran and Central Asia.
 It is also known as extract from stone fruit.

-5. Netmeg is the seed of plant Myristica.
+- Netmeg is the seed of plant Myristica.
 It is considered as ground spice.

 6. Girth of a Maize plant does not increase over a period of time.
 Justify

-Answer : Maize is a monocotyledonous plant.
+Answer: Maize is a monocotyledonous plant.
 Cambium is responsible for the widening of girth in plants.
 Cambium is an example of lateral meristem which helps in growth of the secondary parts of the plant body.
 So due to the absence of cambium in maize plant there is no increase in their girth.

 8. Draw neat labelled diagrams